Sports & Activities Club

 Wines in the Pines

-Seating for the April event will begin 6:00 p.m.
-Participants should bring their own wine glass and, if they like, a nice bottle to be shared with all during our social after the tastings.
+The event begins at 6:30 p.m. with seating starting at 6:00 p.m.
+Participants should bring their own wine glass and, if they like, a nice bottle to be shared with the room during our social after the tastings.

 Seating is limited and must be reserved in advance!
 To reserve seats and cheese plates, please send an email to [email protected].
 If you have any further questions, please contact Paul Petrali at (916) 628-7285.

 Our goal is to encourage, promote, and organize activities for all ages that help bring the community together around fun sports and other social and community events.

 Our vision is to involve every resident in LOP in one of our groups, to gather new residents together to make them feel welcome, promote member communication and involvement in the community.